zdhdream/Linking-Writing-Processes-to-Writing-Quality/README.md

   </tbody>
 </table>

-We didn't want Rank1 and Rank3, which would get good results on PB, and we didn't choose them for our final submission.
+We didn't want Rank1 and Rank3, which would get good results on LB, and we didn't choose them for our final submission.

 ## Thanks
 Thanks to my other four teammates for their hard work during the game， behind success often requires a huge amount of energy!!!